** Unbolted review updated January 20th, 2023 **

 Does Unbolted Offer An Innovative Finance ISA?

-Due to the lack of consistent new loans, cash drag becomes an issue, although a small one.
-Cash drag occurs when funds sit in an account un-deployed into loans, meaning the funds earn no interest.
+Sometimes a lack of new loans causes cash drag, a term used when uninvested money has a negative effect on returns.
 My cash drag has resulted in my returns being approximately 0.1% lower than the advertised rate.

 Is Interest Paid Immediately Or When the Loan Starts?